Guenoc Valley AVA: History

-Guenoc Valley has a long tradition of viticulture and wine production.
-In 1888, Victorian actress Lillie Langtry established a wine estate in the Guenoc Valley, at the southern end of the county in the 1800s.
-It wasn't until the late 1960s and the 1970s that farmers who wanted to diversify started planting grapes again, mostly in nearby Big Valley.
+Guenoc Valley has historically been known with the “Guenoc" (/ˈɡwɛn.ɑ:k/ GWEN-ok) name since the original Mexican land grant, “Guenoc Rancho".
+The valley was a portion of the land grant from the Mexican Government to George Rock in 1845.
+Guenoc Valley has a tradition of viticulture and wine production as early as 1887.
+Victorian actress Lillie Langtry purchased the 4000 acre Guenoc Ranch establishing a wine estate in the valley at the southern end of the county in 1888.
+An adjacent ranch, equally substantial in size, was purchased by her admirer, Frederick Gebhard.
+These two ranches comprise most of Guenoc Valley.
+There was a vineyard and winery in operation on Mrs. Langtry's property prior to her purchase of it.
+The winery operation continued until Prohibition.

-On the site of Lillie Langtry's old estate, Guenoc and Langtry Estate Vineyards were revived by the Magoon family at about the same time.
-The now-deceased longtime winery president Orville Magoon sold his interest in the company in 2003 and retired to San Francisco with his wife, Karen Magoon.
-The winery and the 21000 acre it sits on was owned by Malulani Investments Ltd., a real estate group that since 1964 had been the only shareholder and stockholder of Guenoc.
+It wasn't until the late 1960s and the 1970s that farmers who wanted to diversify started planting grapes again, mostly in the nearby Big Valley district.
+On the site of Lillie Langtry's old estate, Guenoc and Langtry Estate Vineyards, where Guenoc Valley spills into Napa, was revived by the Magoon family at about the same time.
+The now-deceased longtime winery president Orville Magoon sold his interest in 2003 and retired to San Francisco with his wife, Karen Magoon.
+The winery and the 21000 acre site was owned by Malulani Investments Ltd., a real estate group that since 1964 had been the only shareholder and stockholder of Guenoc.
 The winery and estate were sold to Foley Family Wines in 2012, which ceded it to Langtry Farms LLC in 2021.
 Foley kept the Guenoc brand, priced in the popular premium segment, and the winery's new ownership rebranded as Langtry Farms Vineyard and Winery, focusing on super-premium and ultra-premium wines under the Langtry brand.

+Terroir

+Topography

+The geographical features of climate, soil, elevation, and physical features distinguish the viticultural features of from surrounding areas, The valley floor elevation varies from 900 to 1000 ft above sea level.
+Guenoc Valley is a small inland valley of about 23000 acre, extending from upper Napa County.
+The wine appellation is defined by the rocky ridge surrounding it and entirely contained within the boundaries of Lake County.

 Climate

-Guenoc Valley is a small inland valley of about 23000 acre, extending from upper Napa County.
-The wine appellation is defined by the rocky ridge surrounding it and is entirely contained within the boundaries of Lake County.
+The Mayacamas Mountains that lie between the valley and the Pacific Ocean create a rain shadow, making Guenoc Valley drier and hotter than the regions on the western side of the mountains.
 The Guenoc vineyards sit at 400 ft elevation.
 These vineyards are the first in the area to be harvested, as extremely hot days are common and over-ripening is a concern.
-The area also has very cool nights, preserving acidity and producing rich wines with elegant structure, making it a Climate Region III.
+The area also has very cool nights, preserving acidity and producing rich wines with elegant structure, making it a climate Region III.